 Unwilling to rest on his poor second season, Coco scrapped plans to take the winter off and returned to the Senators.
 In 1971, though, he played sparingly after losing his starting job to Bob Bailey.
 Laboy started just 39 times and appeared in 76 games overall.
 He hit .252 with just 1 home run in 151 at bats.
 In the winter of 1971-72, Coco joined a new Puerto Rican team, the Caguas Criollos.
 Unfortunately, he injured his right knee on opening day of the winter league.

 A major league roster spot was not guaranteed for Laboy heading into the 1972 season.
 His knee nagged him throughout spring training; he had surgery to remove the medial cartilage on March 14.
 He was hospitalized for a few days and was supposed to be in a cast for five weeks -- but Coco threw away his crutches after a week and hoped to be ready by opening day.
 After spring training closed, Laboy returned home to San Juan to get into playing shape.
 By May 20, he was ready to report to the Peninsula Whips of the International League to test the repaired knee.
-He showed enough to get a call-up in July; he appeared in 6 games and went 0-for-4 as a pinch hitter and defensive substitute (he was always well regarded as a glove man).
+He showed enough to get a call-up in July; he appeared in 6 games and went 0-for-4 as a pinch hitter and defensive substitute (he was always well regarded as a glove man) before being sent back to the minors.
 Laboy received a September call-up and performed well (a .277 average with 3 home runs in 22 games).
-On October 2, he started at third base in Bill Stoneman’s second no-hitter; he was the only man to start in both of Stoneman’s gems.
+On October 2, he started at third base in Bill Stoneman’s second career no-hitter; he was the only man to start in both of Stoneman’s gems.
 Two days later, Coco batted 6th and was followed by rookie Pepe Mangual, his cousin.
 Both men had hits that day in the Expos’ 3-1 loss to the Mets.
 For the ’72 season, Laboy finished with a .261 average with 3 homers and 14 RBIs.

 Laboy played reasonably well for Triple-A Peninsula, hitting .263 with 9 homers and 37 RBIs.
 However, he struggled with Quebec City in the Double-A Eastern League, going 6 for 55 in 17 games.
 On September 4, the Expos gave him his unconditional release.
 His ’73 big-league totals were a major disappointment -- a .121 average with just one home run in 22 games.